Inon-Kadosh/EZ--Garden/README.md

 🌿 Overview

-EZ-Garden is a complete management platform for gardens, farms, municipalities, and green companies.
+EZ‑Garden is a complete management platform for gardens, farms, municipalities, and green companies.
 It allows administrators and employees to track plant data, manage areas, record issues, analyze efficiency, and access visual dashboards.

 ⸻